ansible/receptor-collection/README.md

     receptor_primary_node: # defaults to not set

-Under circumstances where new TLS certificates need to be generated and `custom_ca_certfile` and `custom_ca_keyfile` were not set, this variable must be set to the host that either has the CA private keyfile or will be trusted to generate it.
+Under circumstances where new TLS certificates or work signing key files need to be generated and the variables pointing to local files are not set, this variable must be set to the host that either has the files or will be trusted to generate them.

+---

+    receptor_sign: false

+Hostvar designating that this host will sign any work that it sends over the Receptor mesh.

+---

+    receptor_verify: false

+Hostvar designating that this host will verify any work that it receives using a public key.

+---

+    receptor_worksign_regenerate: false

+Forces new OpenSSL keys to be generated for work signing.

+---

+    receptor_worksign_key_dir: "/etc/receptor"
+    receptor_worksign_private_keyfile: "{{ receptor_worksign_key_dir }}/work_private_key.pem"
+    receptor_worksign_public_keyfile: "{{ receptor_worksign_key_dir }}/work_public_key.pem"

+Path on the server to the public and private OpenSSL work signing key files.

+---

+    custom_worksign_private_keyfile: # defaults to not set
+    custom_worksign_public_keyfile: # defaults to not set

+Path on the local filesystem to user-provided OpenSSL work signing key files.

 ---